 TRY VISION THERAPY FIRST

 Vision is a neurological process that happens in the brain.
 Our eyes serve as light receptors that transfer information to the brain.
 Therefore, many visual conditions that affect how we FUNCTION in the world cannot be treated with glasses alone.
-Vision therapy uses principles of neuroscience and neuroplasticity to effectively treat conditions, such as crossed eyes, lazy eye, and poor hand-eye coordination in children and adults.
+Optometric vision therapy uses principles of neuroscience and neuroplasticity to effectively treat conditions such as crossed eyes, lazy eye, vision-based learning problems and poor eye-hand coordination in children and adults.
 Our comprehensive approach incorporates coordinated movement, balance, visual processing, and cognitive abilities to establish and strengthen the neural connections between the brain and the visual system.
 Our doctors, therapists, and staff provide a personalized approach to help patients develop the necessary visual skills to improve their quality of life in the classroom, workplace, and home.

 Who Benefits from Optometric Vision Therapy?

-It is never too late for Vision Therapy!
+It is never too late for Optometric Vision Therapy!
 We can help both children and adults experiencing: